iamHarshvardhan10/Task-Manager/README.md

 # React + Vite

+This template create in using vite + Reactjs

+To install npm module use :
+npm install vite@latest -D

+To Run on Your System use :-

+npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: